Equivariant Electronic Hamiltonian Prediction with Many-Body Message Passing: Results

+Next, we discuss the node degree expansion block.
 One significant characteristic of the KS Hamiltonian matrix prediction task is the presence of irreps with high angular momentum.
-For instance, a $f-f$ matrix subblock with spin orbit coupling will require irreps with maximum degree $l_{\mathrm{max}}=9$, which is intractable for the CG tensor product in the implementation of the message function and many-body expansion.
+For instance, a $f-f$ matrix subblock with spin-orbit coupling (SOC) will require edge irreps with maximum degree $l_{\mathrm{max}}=9$ according to the Wigner-Eckart theorem, which is intractable for the CG tensor product in the implementation of the message function and many-body expansion.
+Accordingly, the largest angular momentum $l_{\mathrm{max}}$ of the node irreps should also be larger than or equal to the summation of the angular momenta of the two orbitals in an orbital pair, since the node irreps will not only be processed to obtain the off-diagonal blocks of different atom pairs but will also be used to calculate the diagonal blocks of the atom itself.
 Moreover, as the generalized CG coefficients are pre-calculated with high sparsity, the size increases exponentially with the increase in angular momentum, which requires excessive floating-point operations and GPU memory.
 As a result, the many-body expansion operation is not straightforwardly applicable to KS Hamiltonian prediction without adaptation.
 To this end, we introduce the node degree expansion block to increase the degree of features with affordable node-wise operations, which bridge the angular momentum mismatch between edge-wise high-degree irreps and node-wise hidden states created by the many-body expansion.

 The core implementation is the tensor product between two irreps with one being the hidden states $h_{i,kLM}^{(t)}$ from the same layer MACE block and the other being the $\tilde{A}_{i,kl_{3}m_{3}}^{(1)}$ for the first layer and the last node degree expansion layer outputs $g_{i,klm}^{(t-1)}$ for number of layers $t\geq2$.
 To obtain the higher degree intermediate feature $E_{i,kL_{3}M_{3}}^{(t)}$, a separate-weight tensor product (SW TP) acts on the two inputs that are linearly transformed to achieve downsampling in the number of channels: